ArifAzmi/Boxodus/README.md

 # Boxodus
-Web Platformer Game hosted by Wix
+This is a platformer game created using ActionScript3.0 and Adobe Flash.
+Currently hosted on Wix site.